|Pilot Major Ralph Cheli, O-399830 C.O. 405th BS (POW executed March 4-5, 1944, BR)

 Ditched August 18, 1943 at approximately 9:15am

 Over the target, this B-25 was intercepted by enemy fighters and set on fire.
 Despite this damage, Cheli continued to lead the formation to the target.
-Afterwards, he successfully ditched into the sea at approximately 9:15am.
-For this mission Cheli earned the Medal of Honor.
+Afterwards at approximately 9:15am he successfully ditched into the sea roughly a mile offshore from Dagua AIrfield.
+For his actions this mission, Cheli later earned the Medal of Honor.

 Statement from Capt Okada Takakazu:

 "Aircraft [B-25D 41-30117] forced down on water near East But Aerodrome [Dagua Airfield] about 2 km out from the shore and opposite Dagua air strip.
 Plane blew up and sank."